iamlauriano/BamburralViz/README.md

 Owner AP

-data visualizaation integrate api:
+what does this do:

-Publics API
+Publics API -
-Public Database
+Public Database -
-Own API
+Own API -
-Public Data Webcrawler
+Public Data Webcrawler -

 USEFUL LINKS TO SEMI-ARID PLANTS: